About Shonan Student Union

 UNION

-There is a residents' association to encourage each and every free-spirited SFC student from Minerva Forest.
-In this society and on this campus, we aim to be a neighborhood association that makes us realize that no one is powerless, and that we are individuals who can respect each other.
+The Student Union exists to encourage each and every SFC student, who hatches in the Forest of Minerva and embodies true freedom.
+Within this society and on this campus, we aim to be a Student Union that helps everyone realize that no one is powerless and that each person is a respected individual.

 UNION

-We will continue to be a community association that is practical and serves the public interest by thoroughly facing the current situation of SFC and delivering the necessary support to those who need it.
-Rather than talking only about fantasies and becoming empty theories, we believe that one of our missions is to provide merits and benefits to SFC students who live in reality, even if only a little, and we practice the spirit of improvement every day.
+We will continue to be a practical and public-minded Student Union that thoroughly engages with the current reality of SFC, delivering necessary support to those who need it.
+Rather than indulging in fantasies and ending up with impractical theories, one of our missions is to offer tangible merits and benefits to SFC students living in the real world.
+With this in mind, we practice a spirit of daily improvement.

-In addition to the three elements mentioned above, there are other features such as:
+In addition to the three elements mentioned earlier, the following characteristics can be noted.

-All of these are stipulated in the Charter.
+All of these are specified in the charter.

 Information for each institution and department